 Adam Becker is an astrophysicist and science writer.
-He has written for the BBC, NPR, Scientific American, New Scientist and other media outlets.
+He has written for the BBC, NPR, Scientific American, New Scientist, the New York Times and other media outlets.
 He has also recorded a series of animated videos with the BBC, exploring big questions in astronomy and physics.
 He developed online interactive features for New Scientist, which allowed viewers to explore the oldest light in the Universe, gain a broader perspective on the hunt for planets around other stars and discover the mathematical world of prime numbers.
 And his unique brand of science storytelling has been featured in three episodes of the popular 'Story Collider' podcast.

 Born in New Jersey in 1984, Becker studied philosophy and physics at Cornell University and then earned a PhD in astrophysics from the University of Michigan in 2012, where he researched the distribution of matter and energy in the Universe a fraction of a second after the Big Bang.
 He is currently a visiting scholar at the Office for History of Science and Technology at the University of California, Berkeley.
 He is also the receipient of an Alfred P. Sloan Foundation Book Grant for work on his first book, What is Real?
 The Unfinished Quest for the Meaning of Quantum Physics.
 He lives in Oakland, California.